LarsFronius/xray-chrome-extension/README.md

 Home of the unofficial (and minimal) X-Ray chrome extension
 ===

-This extension looks up the X-Amzn-Trace-Id and generates a link to take you to the matching trace.
+This extension looks up the X-Amzn-Trace-Id headers and generates a link to take you to the matching trace.

 ## Development